 As a figurative sculptor, my subject has always been the human body.
 The human body fascinates me – how beautiful it could be, what incredible feats it can achieve, how hard and far it can be pushed, but also how ugly, fragile and weak it can be.
 As a young boy I was diagnosed with […]

 9 November 2017 marked the opening of Knysna Fine Arts 20 Year Birthday Exhibition.
 Leading up to the exhibition, Trent Read, the owner of the gallery noted: “Two decades is a milestone in any business but to survive as a gallery in a small town is quite special.
 As in any worthwhile journey there have […]

-Gerhard is represented by three of the most highly regarded and iconic galleries in South Africa, namely Knysna Fine Art, The Gallery at Grande Provence in Franschhoek and Agapanthus in Kalk Bay.
+Gerhard is represented by some of the most highly regarded and iconic galleries in South Africa.

 In 2018, Gerhard entered into partnership with the world-renowned hospitality and tourism group, Village N Life, and launched Studio G art galleries.
 Studio G aims to provide a unique platform for established as well as emerging local artists to exhibit their work in some of South Africa’s most luxurious, exclusive and successful hotels.

 Studio G at The Bay Hotel is the flagship gallery.
 The gallery is situated in the world renowned The Bay Hotel on the beachfront in Camps Bay, Cape Town.
 The gallery showcases some of the best contemporary South African artists and a must-see gallery for all art lovers and collectors visiting Cape Town.